jaroshevskii/slideverse/README.md

 so the returned move sequence is provably optimal.

-**`PuzzleSolver`** (Swift, built with `.interoperabilityMode(.Cxx)`) bridges it to a clean Swift API and wraps it as a dependency that runs off the main actor:
+**`PuzzleSolver`** (Swift, built with `.interoperabilityMode(.Cxx)`) bridges it to a clean Swift API behind a dependency that runs off the main actor.
+The C++ module is brought in with `internal import CxxPuzzleSolver`, so **no C++ type leaks into the public Swift API**:

 ```swift
 public static func solution(for board: Board) -> [Int] {